School of Education

 • 50 hours at level 6 (with professional partner) linking to the module 'Leading Quality'

-At the University of Wolverhampton there are a range of teaching and learning activities to help you achieve successfully on your course.
-Your sessions will have formative learning opportunities and formative feedback from your tutors which will help you prepare for your final marked assessment (summative assessment).
-You will also be provided with feed forward written and/or oral feedback on your summative assessments that will help you develop your academic skills as you progress through your course.
+At the University of Wolverhampton, there is a range of teaching and learning activities to help you achieve successfully on your course.
+Your sessions will have formative learning opportunities and formative feedback from your tutors, which will help you prepare for your final marked assessment (summative assessment).
+You will also be provided with feed-forward written and/or oral feedback on your summative assessments that will help you develop your academic skills as you progress through your course.

 • Active contribution to lectures, group activities, including critical debate and discussion in seminars